pnp/blog/content/post/microsoft-365-developer-community-call-recording-20th-of-january.md

 roll dice.
 UI/script shown on slides, live in demo.
 Samples available in List Formatting Repo soon.

-**Updates on Independent Publisher Connectors & GoQR Connector Demo** -- 49 connectors in production, 40 in pipeline today!
+### Updates on Independent Publisher Connectors & GoQR Connector Demo

+49 connectors in production, 40 in pipeline today!
 The GoQR connector generates QR codes.
 In Power Apps, render the QR Code image alone or embed the QR code image in a document or pdf, i.e., an invoice.
 Simple